makajeez/Product-Mgt/README.md

 # Events App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
-`npm install` has to be run in the project directory to install the Node_modules needed.
+`npm install` `npm install bootstrap font-awesome` has to be run in the project directory to install the Node_modules needed,the bootstrap and font-awesome for styling and glyphicon icons respectively.

 ## Development server